nsidc/AGU-2019-NSIDC-Data-Tutorial/README.md

 jupyter lab
 ```

-This should open a browser window displaying your current working directory contents.
-Navigate to the notebooks folder and click on the NSIDC DAAC Customize and Access Data Tutorial.ipynb file.
-You can now interact with the notebook to explore and access data.
+This should open a browser window with the JupyterLab IDE, showing your current working directory on the left-hand navigation.
+Navigate to the notebooks folder and click on Introduction.ipynb file to get started.

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)